 Platinum Home Warranty was founded in 2011 and has its home offices in Scottsdale, Arizona.
 It offers home warranty coverage exclusively to residents of Arizona.
 Home warranty plans cover single-family homes, townhomes, condominiums, manufactured homes, duplexes, triplexes, or fourplexes.

 Homeowner warranty plans cover repairs and replacements to systems and appliances in your home for failures due to normal wear and tear.
 A home warranty can protect your budget from these unexpected repair expenses.
-Platinum Home Warranty offers three homeowner plans; Bronze, Silver, and Gold.
+Platinum Home Warranty offers four homeowner plans; Standard, Standard Plus, Prime, and Superior.
 The service call fee for all plans is $75.